Fixing Your Vehicle After A Car Wreck

 The Law Office of Doug Goyen does not accept automobile accident cases where there are no personal injuries.
 Attorney Goyen has been licensed as a lawyer in Texas since 1997.
 If you need a personal injury lawyer in Dallas for your car accident case calls us for a free phone consultation.
 There is no fee unless you win.

 Most claims from automobile accidents have a claim for the property damage issues with vehicles.
 Many property damage auto insurance issues arise from the use of the insurance involved.
 One of the top questions is “how do I go about getting my car fixed?”
-As a Dallas car wreck lawyer since 1997, and as a claims adjuster from 1989 – 1997, our insight into the process helps to explain how it works, and what generally is best to get your vehicle repaired while protecting your rights.
+As an auto accident attorney since 1997, and as a claims adjuster from 1989 – 1997, our insight into the process helps to explain how it works, and what generally is best to get your vehicle repaired while protecting your rights.

 The following types of auto insurance can be used to fix your vehicle: